Daniel Korski won’t face Tory party probe over groping allegations

 Tory officials said the allegation was not covered by its investigation processes because it had not received a formal complaint against Daniel Korski.

 Asked if Rishi Sunak considered No 10 a safe environment for women following the allegation, the prime minister’s official spokesman said “yes”.
+And Mr Sunak’s spokesman said the prime minister would expect harassment allegations to be investigated “in any walk of life”.

-Mr Korski, one of three contenders vying to be the Tory candidate to take on Sadiq Khan, allegedly groped Daisy Goodwin, who created ITV drama Victoria.
+Mr Korski, who is one of three contenders vying to be the Tory candidate to take on Sadiq Khan, allegedly groped Daisy Goodwin, who created ITV drama Victoria.

-Ms Goodwin accused Mr Korski - then a special adviser to David Cameron - of touching her breast a decade ago at the end of a meeting in Downing Street.
+Ms Goodwin accused Mr Korski, who was then a special adviser to David Cameron, of touching her breast a decade ago at the end of a meeting in Downing Street.

 A spokesperson for Mr Korski said: “In the strongest possible terms, Dan categorically denies any allegation of inappropriate behaviour whatsoever.”

+And in a widely reported message sent to supporters via WhatsApp, Mr Korski said he “categorically” denied any wrongdoing.
+“Unfortunately, in the midst of this demanding environment, this baseless allegation from the past has resurfaced,” he said.

+Mr Korski added: “It is disheartening to find myself connected to this allegation after so many years, but I want to unequivocally state that I categorically deny any claim of inappropriate behaviour.
+I denied when it was alluded to 7 years and I do so now.”

-Confirmation he will not be investigated comes amid growing pressure on Mr Korski to step away from the race over Ms Goodwin’s allegation.
+Confirmation he will not be investigated comes amid growing pressure on Mr Korski to step away from the mayoral race over Ms Goodwin’s allegation.

 A senior Tory MP told The Independent the “wheels are falling off” Mr Korski’s campaign, adding that the allegation shows the process behind the shortlist was a “farce”.

-The MP said : “With less than a month to go before we choose our candidate, the wheels are falling off a front-runner’s campaign.
+The MP said: “With less than a month to go before we choose our candidate, the wheels are falling off a front-runner’s campaign.

 “It shows what a farce the selection process has been.
 Paul Scully should have been on the shortlist.
 He is tried and tested and is used to public scrutiny.”